 4. Get Outside!

 This is my favorite, obviously!
 For me, the kids fall asleep easiest (and stay asleep all night) if they have had a lot of running around outside during the day.
-So we’ll be sure to get out on the bikes and play in the garden, particularly in the late afternoon to tire out their little bodies.
+We’ll be skiing, but if you try and at least get the kids out playing in the garden, particularly in the late afternoon to tire out their little bodies, you’ll have a head start.
+As it’s the weekend, consider trying something new or going for a different hike.
+If you can switch up your routine so that the kids have more to take in around them, that will likely help tire out their brains as well as their bodies.

 5. Prepare for the fact it’ll be light at bedtime.

 I’ve also heard that using electronic devices close to bedtime can make falling asleep harder.
 Normally the boys don’t watch television after dinner, but sometimes we watch a YouTube video about something we’ve been discussing or have a movie night (and that often happens at the weekend).
 So I’ll be sure to have lots of other fun non-electronic activities planned.
 A bath in the dark with glow sticks is one of these activities we keep for special occasions, and that the boys love.
-Playing with glow sticks in the dark is most definitely an activity my kids associate with happening immediately before bed, so hopefully that will help.
+Playing with glow sticks in the dark is most definitely an activity my kids associate with bedtime, so hopefully, that will help.

 It’s important to remember it takes anywhere up to a week to fully adjust our body clocks to the time change, so don’t despair if things aren’t going well by Monday.
 Getting a head start on the process, keeping the routine tight after dinner, and getting outside to play in the afternoon so that everyone is physically ready for sleep by the earlier bedtime, are the keys through the rest of the week.
 Solidarity, my friends, we’ll make it!